 While hospice care is an act of great compassion and support, from time to time caregivers may experience burnout and need to take a little breather from their daily caregiving activities.
 That’s when respite care comes in.
 This particular care allows loved ones and caregivers to take a break when they may be feeling emotionally or physically exhausted.
 However, during this time, the patient may receive inpatient hospice care at an approved facility for a brief period.
 Typically, respite care allows for up to five consecutive days for the caregiver to get some rest, as noted by the CMS.5

-Hospice care is a rather personal decision that can be made with the aid of the patient’s medical team and loved ones.
+Hospice care is a rather personal decision that can be made with the aid of the patient’s hospice team and loved ones.
 Having a better understanding of the patient’s hospice care coverage can help make sure the patient receives the care they need.

 Learn more about how Net Health Hospice can assist providers with all types of hospice care.